wireapp/core-crypto/README.md

    - bar
    - baz
    ```
+1. In [index.md](docs/index.md), copy the commented-out table row from  the bottom of the file to the appropriate place
 1. Make sure the changes look reasonable and complete; you can use the previous release as a reference
 1. Push your `prepare-release/X.Y.Z` branch and create a PR for it
 1. Get it reviewed, then merge it into `main` and remove the `prepare-release/X.Y.Z` branch from the remote